 Were you fired for reasons you suspect may have been illegal?
 The New York unlawful termination attorneys at Valiant Law will fight for you.
 Since 2016, our firm has represented clients throughout the state who have been mistreated at work illegally.
 We will help you stand up for your rights by building you a strong claim, assisting you with all relevant legal processes and procedures, and negotiating a fair settlement on your behalf.

-Contact us now for a free consultation.
+Contact us now for a FREE consultation with our New York unlawful termination lawyers near you.
 We speak English, Spanish, Armenian, and Farsi.

 What is Unlawful Termination?

 Because New York is an “at-will” employment state like most others in the U.S., employers are allowed to terminate employees without the former necessarily having to provide a reason.
 This often makes it difficult to prove—or even determine—whether your termination was wrongful.
 Yet, there are situations in which firing an employee is more clearly unlawful.